wordbit/wordbit/content/posts/all-the-hair-force-one-you-need.md

 Who knows what next year will bring.
 But, for now, I'm enjoying the cheeky transitions and faster pace of a pre-recorded show.

 As is tradition around here, here are my personal thoughts and impressions of what went down.
-For a full detailed rundown, head over to your favourite tech journalism site.
+For a full detailed rundown, head over to your favourite tech journalism site...

 <!--more-->